Projects

 Community Day

-Currently, Clovis West student and Girl Scout Zeena Bangar is coordinating a Girl Scout Gold Award project to install plaques at the Clovis Veterans Memorial that respectfully acknowledge the Native land this building occupies.
-In hopes of promoting cultural sensitivity and justice, Zeena is working closely with local Native leaders and the Veterans Memorial District to fulfill this project’s mission.
-Zeena was inspired by Beth’s own Girl Scout Gold Award, and is eager to apply the funds she received from the Beth E. Buchanan Memorial Fund to purchase the materials necessary to complete her project.
-We are thrilled to support a project that speaks to Beth’s own care for her local community and passion for social justice.
-We look forward to providing you all with an update once Zeena’s project is completed within the next year!
+Clovis West student and Girl Scout Zeena Bangar coordinated a Girl Scout Gold Award project to install plaques at Camp El-O-Win - a camp for girls and groups that strives to incorporate Native American representation in its programs.
+With a keen vision to promote cultural sensitivity and justice, Zeena worked closely with local Native American leaders and the board at Camp El-O-Win to fulfill this project’s mission.
+Zeena was inspired by Beth’s own Girl Scout Gold Award and was eager to apply the funds she received from the Beth E. Buchanan Memorial Fund to purchase the materials necessary to complete her project.
+In September of 2024, Zeena successfully installed two permanent plaques acknowledging the (Nyyhmy) Mono People in the Sequoia National Park Area, which seek to demonstrate a shared alignment in values to preserve, protect, and respect the land while uniting the Native American community with the Camp El-O-Win community.
+Zeena also held a workshop at Camp El-O-Win with about 25 girls and adults where she gave an informational, interactive presentation about what a Land Acknowledgement is, why it's important, and the camp’s connection to Native American traditions and culture.
+We are thrilled to support a project that speaks to Beth’s care for her local community and passion for social justice.